hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 # 4. Define the Segmentation model

-In this part we will define the segmentation model by using `segmentation_models` library, we also define the loss function, optimization, and metric.
+In this part, we will define the segmentation model by using `segmentation_models` library, we also define the loss function, optimization, and metrics.

 **Segmentation models** is a python library with Neural Networks for Image Segmentation based on Keras (Tensorflow) framework.
 This is the high-level API, you need only some lines of code to create a Segmentation Neural Network.